 Average rainfall is particularly deceiving in California.
 When the Pacific Ocean is warm, it can rain a lot.
 In other years, you'll hardly see a drop all winter.
 Also, a whole month's rainfall often comes in just a day or two.

 Have you heard of June Gloom?
-This isn't intuitive unless you live on the coast,... but the driest month in LA (June) gets the least sun, as "June Gloom" descends, a weather pattern that occurs when a blanket of marine fog hovers over the coast.
+This isn't intuitive unless you live on the coast, but the driest month in LA (June) gets the least sun, as "June Gloom" descends, a weather pattern that occurs when a blanket of marine fog hovers over the coast.
 It can start as early as "May Gray", and sometimes lingering into "No Sky July".
 To find out more about and what causes June Gloom check out this guide.

 Any time of year and in any part of town, take a tip from the locals: Los Angeles is almost always chilly in the evening, especially near the ocean - and it's best to have an extra layer along just in case.

 About LA Smog: LA's reputation for smog started in the 1970s when the city indeed had some of the world's worst air.
 Nowadays, Los Angeles air is the best it's had in 20 years.
 That's not to say that LA skies are always clear as a bell.
 Some days, dense haze covers much of the city.
 Some of this is natural — the LA basin has been that way since before industrialization.
 If smog bothers you (burning nose, itchy throat), head for the beach, where the air is always better.

 Some locals claim that "earthquake weather" precedes a big quake.
 It's usually described as hot and dry.
 This myth didn't start in LA.
 Instead, it goes all the way back to ancient Greece.
 The truth is that earthquakes start miles underground and happen in any weather.

 The highest recorded temperature in LA was 113°F on September 27, 2010.

 The lowest temperature was 24°F on December 22, 1944.